GC0812/LGMM/README.md

 GLMM
 ==================

-Registering Retinal Vessel Images from Global to Local via Multiscale and Multicycle Features.
+Registering retinal vessel images from Local to Global via Multiscale and Multicycle features.

 Installation
 ==================